lauraaadauti/made_ws2425/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-Correlation analysis between the degree of Female School Education and Female Political Representation in America (Canada, United States, Guatemala, Honduras)
+Correlation analysis between Female School Education and Female Political Representation in America (Canada, United States, Guatemala, Honduras)

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1. Is there a connection between the degree of a woman's school education and female political representation across the Americas (Canada, United States, Guatemala, Honduras)?
+1. Is there a connection between a woman's school education and female political representation across the Americas (Canada, United States, Guatemala, Honduras)?

 ## Description